 MICHAEL E. TANG- Head of Production

 Since joining Iwerks & Co., Michael has defined and implemented production workflow for the company’s slate of projects.
-He has been a producer on multiple projects including Ella Brennan: Commanding the Table (2016), Citizen Hearst (2013), and Mushroom Man (2012).
+He has been a producer on multiple projects including The Imagineering Story (2019), Ella Brennan: Commanding the Table (2016), Citizen Hearst (2013), and Mushroom Man (2012).